 What Size Heat Pump For 1600 Sq Ft?

-You can follow these two methods to calculate the right size heat pump for 1600 sq ft or any other spaces:
+You can follow these two methods to calculate the right size heat pump for 1600 sq ft or any other space:

 Manual J Method